 Standard of Practice for Intravenous Infusion Therapy

-The General Regulation and associated standards outline the requirements which must be successfully completed in order for a Member to meet and maintain the standard of practice for Intravenous Infusion Therapy (IVIT).
+The General Regulation and associated standards outline the requirements which must be successfully completed in order for a Registrant to meet and maintain the Standard of Practice for Intravenous Infusion Therapy (IVIT).
 Those requirements include:

 * successful completion of a College approved course in Intravenous Infusion Therapy;

 * successful completion of a College approved or administered examination in Intravenous Infusion Therapy.

 Additionally, a Registrant of the College must also meet the Standard of Practice for Prescribing prior to being

 Similarly, Registrants may not administer any drug or substance listed in Table 2 of the General Regulation by non-IVIT injection (i.e., intramuscular and subcutaneous) until they meet the Standard of Practice for prescribing.

 Registrants, who at the time of proclamation of the Naturopathy Act, 2007,

 held active IVT (intravenous therapy) certification from the Board of

 Directors of Drugless Therapy - Naturopathy (BDDT-N) had six months